bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 Yes.
 So operationally, what a bitcoin node does is it actually rolls back to the last shared block between those.
-Then, using the reverts(?) that are stored for every block, it builds the new blocks from that previous shared ancestor.
+Then, using the reverts (`rev*.dat` files) that are stored for every block, it builds the new blocks from that previous shared ancestor.
 I think it does all of this in memory, it doesn't really write back everything to the UTXO set and then take it right out again, because there's such a large overlap usually between two competing blocks.
 It just does it in memory.
 Basically that's exactly what it does, it goes back, puts everything back in the mempool, then applies the two new blocks.

 ## The longest reorgs

-Host: 00:09:11
+Adam Jonas: 00:09:11

 So there's this assumption that these reorgs are never particularly deep.
 In what circumstances have we seen some big reorgs?